 A colorful field of flowers livens up the landscape and is easy to achieve with Ranunculus plants.
 Ranunculus bulbs come in several sizes and are best planted 4 inches (10 cm) apart.
 Using Ranunculus for the garden will reward the grower with an abundance of color and texture from early spring into the first month of summer.
-Ranunculus for the garden come in an array of colors from white, red and gold to orange, yellow and pink.
+Ranunculus for the garden comes in various colors, from white, red, and gold to orange, yellow, and pink.
 The flowers boast layers of petals and will develop up to 12 inches (30 cm) in height.
-You can choose standard sized Ranunculus plants or dwarf specimens, which only get 8 inches (20 cm) high.
+You can choose standard-sized Ranunculus plants or dwarf specimens, which only get 8 inches (20 cm) high.
 Some varieties will produce flowers that span 6 to 12 inches (15 to 30 cm) in width.
-You may start Ranunculus bulbs directly outdoors or purchase started transplants at a nursery.
-The tubers must be soaked prior to planting for best results.
-Use the plants in borders, containers and wildflower fields.
+You may start Ranunculus bulbs directly outdoors, or purchase started transplants at a nursery.
+The tubers must be soaked before planting for best results.
+Use the plants in borders, containers, and wildflower fields.
 The thick rosettes will last for a week or more when used as cut flowers.
 Plant bulbs outside in fall in warmer zones and start them indoors in pots in cooler climates.

 Growing Conditions and General Care

-Growing Ranunculus flowers requires well-drained soil and full sun for best results.
+Growing Ranunculus flowers requires well-drained soil and full sun for the best results.

-Soak the tubers and then plant then with the roots or fingers pointed downward at a depth of 1 to 2 inches (2.5 to 5 cm), depending on the size of the bulbs.
+Soak the tubers and then plant than with the roots or fingers pointed downward at a depth of 1 to 2 inches (2.5 to 5 cm), depending on the size of the bulbs.

 It is an easy flower to grow.
 Care of Ranunculus to ensure yearly displays may require that you pull out the tubers at the end of the season.

-Allow the foliage to almost completely die back and then dig out the tubers.
+Allow the foliage to almost completely die back, and then dig out the tubers.
 Lay them in a cool, dry place to evaporate all the moisture from the bulbs.
-Store the tubers in a dark location until spring and then start them indoors in pots.
+Store the tubers in a dark location until spring, then start them indoors in pots.
 Replant outside when all danger of frost is passed and the first true leaves are evident.